iominh/events/README.md

 # Upcoming events

-This repo is a directory of upcoming events.
+This repo is a directory of events.
 Inspired by [Developer Conferences](https://github.com/MurtzaM/Developer-Conferences) and [Hackathon-Calendar](https://github.com/japacible/Hackathon-Calendar), I'm trying to take it a step further and consolidate all events into a single repo.
 Why bother?
 Well, I keep missing events that I never know about so this is my attempt to fixing that problem.